 We have some dear friends who moved here about three years ago from Kenya.
 To say that their friendship has enriched our lives would be an understatement.
 We have learned so much from them about contentment, needs vs wants, education and a whole host of other things.

-I’ve also learned how to make some pretty yummy food, like lentils and rice and rainbow salad (this is in the Farm to Table free ebook).
-Last week I learned how to make samosa.
+I’ve also learned how to make some pretty yummy food, like lentils and rice and rainbow salad.
+Last week I learned how to make Kenyan samosa.
 Samosa is a fried savory pie that is made in many Middle Eastern and African countries.
 It can be filled with just veggies or a veggie and meat combination.

 One thing I love about this recipe is that samosa freezes well so I made a bunch and put them in the freezer for my kids for snacks.
 You can also freeze them before frying.

-You can make your own pastry but my friend (and her friend) use these uncooked tortillas.
+You can make your own pastry but my Kenyan friend (and her friend) use these uncooked tortillas.
 So that’s what I used.
+I realize that makes them not completely authentic.
+But if that’s what they use now that they’re living in the States, who am I to question it?

 - 1 pound ground meat (my friend used turkey, I used beef; they were both good)